Search for opportunities to participate in a clinical research study.

 Although voice tremor has no cure, treatments can help relieve symptoms.
 The Voice Center team offers treatment options such as:

-- Botulinum toxin (Botox) injections to stabilize the tremor for smoother voicing
+- Botulinum toxin (Botox) injections to stabilize the tremor for lower-effort voicing with reduced tremor

 - Voice therapy (performed by a speech-language pathologist) to improve vocal clarity and stamina

-- Medications (often coordinated by our neurology team) used as an adjunct to help control tremor for smoother voice production
+- Medications (often coordinated by our movement disorder neurology team) used as an adjunct to help control tremor for smoother voice production

 Showing 2 locations